-- 1. Distribute copies of your Consumer Confidence Report (CCR) to all users served by your public water system by JULY 1ST. - 2.
-Use the checklist below to check off which methods you use to distribute your CCR- you MUST select AT LEAST ONE option from EACH of the two columns below. - 3.
-Please complete the certification section below and submit it, along with a copy of the CCR you distributed to customers, to the Maine Drinking Water Program before OCTOBER 1ST.
+- 1. Distribute copies of your Consumer Confidence Report (CCR) to all users served by your public water system by JULY 1^{S1}. - 2.
+Use the checklist below to check off the methods you use to distribute your CCR.
+You MUST select AT LEAST ONE option from EACH of the two lists below. - 3.
+Please complete the certification section below and submit it, along with a copy of the CCR you distributed to customers, to the Maine Drinking Water Program (DWP) by OCTOBER 1ST.

-Primary Method of Distribution (you MUST use at least one (1) of these methods) Direct Delivery Method- to get report to each customer
+Primary Method of Distribution - you MUST use at least one of these methods:

-CHECK IF USED METHOD ADDITIONAL INFO

-Mail hard copy

-Hand deliver

-Mail notice that CCR is available on website- MUST include a direct URL (CCR MUST open when url is clicked) Provide url: Attach copy of notice (i.e. bill)

-Email the direct URL Attach copy of email

-Email the CCR as a file attachment Attach copy of email

-Email CCR in message Attach copy of message
+CHECK IF USED Direct Delivery Method- to get report to each customer ADDITIONAL INFO Mail hard copy Hand deliver Mail notice that CCR is available on website Note: MUST include a direct URL (CCR must open when URL is clicked) Provide url: Attach copy of notice (i.e. bill) Email the direct URL Attach copy of email Email the CCR as a file attachment \implies Attach copy of email Email CCR in message \implies Attach copy of message